AustenMeier/html/README.md

 3. I liked the tips for lists and tables it'd be cool if you can fit that into other sections too
 4. I liked how the project included things from previous projects

+## Section 4 Review

+### Negatives
+1. Instead of just showin an example of a form you should go into more detail about what each attribute and element does
+2. Probably leave out the javascript in this section also in the exercise you said to use javacript but I didn't see any in your example
+3. You should add a little more requirements in the exercise so the final version would have to look more like a webpage to meet the requirements

+### Positives
+1. structrued is nice and short
+2. It goes over imprtant atributes and User input elements
+3. Tries to build off from other sections